 Racing may have taken place at York since Roman times and York’s Knavesmire has held races since at least 1731.
 Middleham in lower Wensleydale claims to have trained horses since the reign of Henry VIII and is famed for the training of racehorses to this day.
 Also in Yorkshire, Doncaster has held the St Leger race since 1776 and Catterick has held races since 1783.
 Thirsk Race Course opened in 1855 and racing was recorded at Ripon as early as 1664.

 At Redcar, horse races were held on the beach until the present racecourse opened in 1872.
 The remains of a Georgian grandstand can be found at Richmond where a meeting was once held.

-The Blaydon Races, a popular musical hall song first sung by Geordie Ridley at Balmbra’s Music Hall in Newcastle in 1862, gives an idea of some of the characters attending the old meetings.
+The Blaydon Races, a popular musical hall song first sung by Geordie Ridley at Balmbra’s Music Hall in Newcastle in 1862, gives an idea of some of the characters attending the old race meetings of times past.
 These races were held on an island in the middle of the Tyne and were last held on September 2, 1916.
 A riot broke out after the winning horse was disqualified and the event was discontinued.
 The Blaydon Races song is of course, as we have already mentioned, the football anthem for Newcastle United football fans.

 A notable Champion jockey of recent times is the North East-raised (Guisborough) Grand National winning jockey, Bob Champion who was the subject of a movie about his life and battle with cancer prior to his Grand National win on Aldaniti in 1981.

 Golf is likely a Scottish import though it is said to have been played by St Cuthbert on the dunes of the Northumberland coast in Anglo-Saxon times.
 In the Civil War, King Charles I, during imprisonment at Newcastle after his capture by the Scots, is known to have played golf (‘goff’) at Shieldfield just west of Newcastle’s centre.